 It's quite a simple device.
-A wing balanced on a lever!
+A big wing balanced upon a lever!

 By revealing what the Humpbck whale has been doing all along.

-They become our teachers, guiding us they sing their free-energy song!
+They become our teachers guiding us, as they sing their free-energy song!

 The way these great creatures move, as they gracefully power-swim,

 Reveals a simple energy-transfer, at the end of a long, strong limb!

 The wing rises upward then downward, just a small wind makes it start.

 Below is the latest, and most stable design, that's best suited for high winds.
 It incorporates "off-the-shelf" parts, which can be purchased online.

 Comprehending and copying the flowing patterns that are seen in the Humpback Whale, makes this all possible!

 Click on photo below to see this portable telescoping tower fully extended.
 Visualize the "Whale's Tail" oscillating at the very top!